mshashev/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 4. **Space**: Rockets soar and Mars landers touch down via calculated arcs.
 5. **Entertainment**: Movie stunts and game physics pop with projectile-powered realism.

-From hoops to Hollywood, it’s the science behind the spectacle.
-What’s your favorite example?